Kingdom of Redonda: Later developments

-Jon Wynne-Tyson subsequently visited Redonda in 1979, on an expedition organized by the philanthropist and Shielian publisher A. Reynolds Morse.
-Wynne-Tyson ruled as King Juan II until abdicating in favour of the novelist Javier Marías of Madrid in 1997, transferring the literary executorship of Gawsworth and Shiel along with the title.
+Wynne-Tyson eventually abdicated in favour of the novelist Javier Marías of Madrid in 1997, transferring the literary executorship of Gawsworth and Shiel along with the title.
+After Marias took the throne he established the Reino de Redonda book imprint, which closed after his death.

-Arthur John Roberts' title was subsequently inherited by William Leonard Gates, whom Gawsworth had given the title of "Baron L'Angelier de Blythswood de Redonda".
-From his home at Thurlton, Norfolk, Gates, who was known as King Leo, presided over a group known as "The Redondan Foundation", not be confused with "The Redondan Cultural Foundation" set up by Paul de Fortis (see below).
-Gates died on 2 January 2019 and his crown passed to Queen Josephine.
+William Leonard Gates, whom Gawsworth had given the title of "Baron L'Angelier de Blythswood de Redonda", claimed Arthur John Roberts' title after Roberts' death.
+From his home at Thurlton, Norfolk, Gates, who was known as King Leo, presided over a group known as "The Redondan Foundation".
+King Leo 'reigned' as king for thirty years, from 1989.
+Gates died on 2 January 2019 and his crown was inherited by his wife, Queen Josephine.